OpenBagTwo/gsb/docs/usage.md

 ## Create a backup with `gsb backup`

 When you ran `gsb init` it automatically created your first backup.
-When you're ready to create your next one, navigate back to the folder where your save is stored and run the [`gsb backup`](../cli/#backup) command to create another.
+When you're ready to create your next one, navigate back to the folder where you ran `gsb init` and run the [`gsb backup`](../cli/#backup) command to create another.

 Note that `gsb` has two kinds of backups:

-1. "Untagged" backups (created by default) are good for just "checking in" regular gameplay where you might want to restore to the last state if, say, a creeper blows up your base.
+1. "Untagged" backups (created by default) are good for just checking in regular gameplay where you might want to restore to the last state if, say, a creeper blows up your base.
 2. "Tagged" backups (created by supplying the `--tag` argument along with a message) are meant to denote specific points you might want to return to later (right before an epic boss fight or right before a story branch).

 !!! danger "Pro Tip"
     You can overwrite a previous backup using the `--combine` / `-c` flag.
-And if when making a new tagged backup you want to delete all of the untagged backups you've made since the last time you used the `--tag` flag, you can use `-cc`, _e.g._
+And when making a new tagged backup, you might want to "squash" all of the untagged backups you've made since your last tagged point, in which case you can use `-cc`, _e.g._
     ```bash
     gsb backup -cc --tag "A backup that's actually important"
     ```

 ## List your backups using `gsb history`

-You can view your list of available backups at any time by navigating to your save's folder and running [`gsb history`](../cli/#history).
+You can view a list of available backups at any time via the [`gsb history`](../cli/#history) command.
 By default, this will show the identifiers and dates of all tagged GSB-managed backups, so have a look at the various command-line options to customize both the list of what you see and the amount of information you get on each backup.